RubenGres/Seg2Sat/README.md

 - `endpoint/`: Code for the hugging face endpoint
 - `ui/`: Contains the code for the complete interface allowing you to draw from your browser
 - `images/`: All images used in the README.md file
+- `examples/`: Examples scripts for using this model with the diffusers library

 ## Limitations

 One limitation of this project is that the FLAIR dataset covers France only.
 As a result, the learned representation and generated images may be biased towards French terrain.
 The model might struggle to accurately render other types of terrain outside of France.
 Future improvements could involve expanding the dataset to include a more diverse range of regions and landscapes.